bkesterbyld/maroon-potato/src/pages/index.md

       - title: Iterative
         subtitle: ''
         content: >
-          Iterate quickly, get to market first, and outmaneuver competitors.
+          Get customer feedback fast, iterate quickly, and outmaneuver competitors.
 As your product concept evolves, backend software engineers can easily jump in and help make your beta more sophisticated.
         actions:
           - label: Learn More
             url: /platform